jeffomatic/jl_signal/README.md

 #### No heap allocation

-By default, he internal allocation system bypasses the heap completely, so you don't need to worry about slow allocations or memory fragmentaton.
+By default, the internal allocation system bypasses the heap completely, so you don't need to worry about slow allocations or memory fragmentaton.

 #### Automatic signal disconnection